Azure-Samples/azure-messaging-replication-dotnet/functions/code/ServiceBusActivePassive/README.md

                                         FunctionAppName='$USER_FUNCTIONS_APP_NAME'
 ```

 The created Service Bus queues are named "jobs-transfer" and "jobs".
-The name of
-the consumer group created on "telemetry" is prefixed with the function app
-name, e.g. "repl-example-weu.telemetry"

 ### Building, Configuring, and Deploying the Replication App